 Labor Day in 1909Evident prosperity on the main street of Gillespie

 Gillespie is tremendously important in the history of the labor movement associated with coal mining because the Progressive Miners of America union was born here in 1932 as a breakaway from the United Mineworkers of America.

 The inaugural meeting of the Progressives was held in the Colonial Theatre (on the corner of Chestnut and Montgomery), long ago razed.
 Today a dedicated group of Gillespie residents maintains the site as a community garden named “Colonial Giving Garden” in remembrance of the significant historical event that took place on that piece of land in 1932.
-Our project is working with the Illinois State Historical Society to erect a historical marker on site.
-We expect to inaugurate the marker in May 2020.
-Location: see map below.
+Our project worked with the Illinois State Historical Society, City of Gillespie and the Coal Museum to erect a historical marker on the site where the Colonial Theatre stood.
+The marker was inaugurated on May 1, 2021.

 The UMW-Progressives schism was ideological and physical, leading to extreme violence between the two groups.
 This story and many other aspects of local coal mining and labor history are told in the Gillespie Coal Museum.
 A visit to the museum is highly recommended.

 Today, Gillespie High School’s football team is called the Miners as are both the men’s and ladies’ baseball teams.

 Gillespie’s Coal Museum also features the Route 66 Blue Carpet Corridor as part of its comprehensive exhibit.